 Then, God help me, there was Midday Matinee.
 Every afternoon one of the two local channels, CTV maybe, showed a movie.
 Westerns.
 Old G-rated war movies.
 Fine family fare.
-So I’m sitting there one afternoon with my milk and cookies, again somehow by myself, and what do they show – Bambi?
+So I’m sitting there one afternoon, sometime around 1971 or so (I think), again somehow by myself (maybe I was off sick?), and what do they show – Bambi?
 20,000 Leagues Under the Sea?
 Stagecoach?
 No. No, they decide to broadcast In Cold Blood.

 In Cold Blood is a superb cinema adaptation of Truman Capote’s landmark non-fiction account of a pair of drifters who murdered a whole rural family, the Clutters, son, wife, young daughter and all, in Holcomb Kansas back in the late 1950s.
 It was filmed in stark, foreboding black and white, and starred Robert Blake as one of the killers, giving a performance that should have won him an Oscar.
 The film, a masterpiece really, pulls no punches – and by that, I mean it pulls no punches.
 It’s worse than almost any horror movie I can think of.
 Even the most hardened adult viewer would find it bleak, scary, sad, and very upsetting, especially in the soul-destroying senselessness of the killing.
 When the pair is finally captured, Blake’s character recounts the murders to a detective, and you see the whole awful thing in flashback, how it evolved in an overheated, claustrophobic psychological space from a mere attempted midnight theft into a brutal execution of the tied and helpless victims.
 Six-year-old me heard Blake tell the detective that he had no idea why he’d done it.
 “The fact is, I liked Mr. Clutter.
 I thought he was a very nice gentleman.
 I thought so right up to the second I slit his throat”.